 The J/70's Class Rules are Closed Class Rules, which are defined by World Sailing as rules where anything not specifically permitted is prohibited.
-The bottom of every page of the J/70 Class Rules states in red capital letters: Unless the Rules specifically say you "May" make a change, then you "Shall Not" make the change.
 This includes changes to equipment, the addition of equipment or the location of equipment.
-All components, and their use, are defined by their description in the Class Rules or Building Specification.
+All components, and their use, are defined by their description in the Class Rules or the Building Specification.

-10. What changes and repairs can be made to my boat?
+10. What changes and/or repairs can be made to my boat?

-Because the Class's Rules are "Closed Class Rules", no changes or repairs are permitted to the boat unless they are specifically permitted.
-Section C of the Class Rules and the Building Specification describe all the changes or repairs that are permitted.
-Any other changes or repairs to the hull, hull appendages or rig, must be made by the licensed manufacturer or with the approval of the licensed manufacturer under CR D.2.5, E.2.2 or F.2.3.
-If you have any questions about a modification or repair, please contact a member of the Class's Technical Committee.
-In the event of any modifications or repairs required to be made or approved by the licensed manufacturer, the boat's Manufacturers Declaration will have to be re-issued.
+Because the Classs Rules are "Closed Class Rules", no changes or repairs are permitted to the boat unless they are specifically permitted.
+Section C of the Class Rules and the Building Specification describe certain changes or repairs that are permitted.
+Any other changes or repairs to the hull, hull appendages or rig, must be made by a Licensed Manufacturer (LM) with the approval of the Class Technical Committee under CR D.2.5, E.2.2 or F.2.3.
+If you have any questions about a modification or repair, please contact the Class Office or a member of the Class's Technical Committee.
+In the event that any modifications or repairs required to be made or approved by the licensed manufacturer, the boat's Manufacturers Declaration will have to be re-issued.